 For making any restaurant a success, lot of components ranging from management to décor, to staff to food and to location and more plays a role, but one of the most important aspects of making a restaurant successful is the restaurant design.
 Well-designed restaurant floor plan aides in the achievement of a restaurant owner’s business plan.
 Creating a restaurant design and floor plan involves knowing every anthropometrical viability, that is, the space required for human sitting and movement, the space you have, and making optimum utilization of the space keeping in mind the requirements of your restaurant business.
-For this, the Restaurant Design and the Restaurant Interior Design need to be in total sync with each other.
+Ideally 60% area in a floor plan must go to dining area and the other 40% to kitchen, storage, freezer etc. For this, the Restaurant Design and the Restaurant Interior Design need to be in total sync with each other.
 We have already covered Restaurant Interior Design earlier; in this article, we will be focusing on how to create a Restaurant Design and Floor Plan that makes a complete use of the area available.

 The main motive of a restaurant’s Floor plan is organizing the available space with respect to the requirement of furniture in the restaurant in the most efficient way.
 The basic component of any restaurant interior is the chair and the table.
 Depending upon restaurant type, menu, service table setting and the degree of intimacy required, table size and overall chair space requirements can and should vary greatly.
 A restaurant that encourages rapid turnover of customers will normally provide smaller table top and chair.
 On the other hand, restaurants that encourage limited turnover and emphasize the wining and dining experience will typically provide larger table top sizes and larger and more comfortable chairs.